USC School of Architecture

 Assistant Professors: Rachel Berney, Ph.D.; Kenneth Breisch, Ph.D.; Anders Carlson, Ph.D.; Joon-Ho Choi, Ph.D.; Vittoria di Palma, Ph.D.; David Gerber, D.Des.; Alison Hirsch, Ph.D.; Alvin Huang, M.Arch.; Victor Jones, M.Arch.; Karen M. Kensek, M.Arch.; Kyle Konis, Ph.D.; Alex Robinson, M.L.Arch.; José Sanchez, M.Arch.; Doris Sung, M.Arch.

-Associate Professors of the Practice of Architecture: Alice Kimm, M.Arch.; Lee Olvera, M.Arch.; Trudi Sandmeier, M.A.; Selwyn Ting, M.Arch.
+Associate Professors of the Practice of Architecture: Alice Kimm, M.Arch.; Lee Olvera, M.Arch.; Hadrian Predock, M.Arch.; Trudi Sandmeier, M.A.; Selwyn Ting, M.Arch.

-Assistant Professors of the Practice of Architecture: Lauren Matchison, M.A.; Dimitry Vergun, M.S.
+Assistant Professor of the Practice of Architecture: Lauren Matchison, M.A.

 The School of Architecture offers curricula leading to the following degrees.